microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - mime-db@1.52.0
- - mime-db@1.53.0

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 (The MIT License)